snehakhobragade90/renovate-integrations/README.md

 This is the repository to onboard your project to profit from automatic dependency updates.

-## Get Started
+## Start

-To onboard your project to Renovate, we take a similar approach to onboarding new projects to the `app-configs` project:
+For onboarding new projects, we take a similar approach to onboarding in `app-configs`.
+First,

 ```sh
 indy get renovate-integrations